 I’m a terrible neophyte and a very reluctant adopter of new technology.
 However, I am lucky enough to number many tech-savvy individuals in my life.
 Sometimes I create steampunk inventions from exacerbated actual Victorian gadgets, but other times I will call up one of my friends and beg them to have a conversation with me.
 “I need the invention to do this, but to have these limitations, and this kind of size.
 Any ideas?
 Oh and it should be funny.”

 I have many theories on this.
 Part of the appeal, I think, has to do with our own sense of chaos and impending doom.
 This often causes people to look back and seek out time that was more ridged and controlled, full of polite manners and forms of address.
-Steampunk has the advantage of being connected to an aesthetic that incorporates the maker movement and even the green movement.
-I think that is a large part of its charm.
+Or a world that appears to have this.

 What are the ingredients for a good steampunk novel?

 There is a delicate balance to steampunk.
 You do need to do your research and know the language of the day, however, getting too flowery and Victorian can make your work inaccessible to a modern reader.
-It is also hard to make everyone happy.
+It is hard to make everyone happy.
 There are always going to be readers who want hard science–orientated steampunk and others who can’t wade through all that techno–babble.
-I like to say I write steampunk–light – a gateway drug, if you will.
+I like to I write steampunk gateway drug.
 I also feel you can’t go wrong with comedy, that’s always lacking, even in the broader genres of SF/F, romance, horror, and mystery (steampunk has been classified under any of the above).

 Which are the Gothic or steampunk novels that have influenced your writing?